Andrew Edge: Leeds

 Edge took drum lessons from Leeds drummer Doug King, and also Geoff Myers, as Myers was a noted drum teacher in Leeds, and played with the big band Syd Lawrence Orchestra.
 Edge later worked with musicians from the Leeds College of Music in the group GPO (with Dave Cass, who later worked with Jive Bunny), as well as local Working Men's Club bands, like Street Choir.

+London

 The Thompson Twins

 The Thompson Twins auditioned for drummers at The Point Studio, 9 Eccleston Street, Victoria, London.
 Edge played with them for eighteen months with Tom Bailey, Pete Dodd and Jon Roog.

 Uropa Lula

 Edge later played drums for Uropa Lula (later called Viva Lula), with David Lloyd (voc/gtr), Allan Dias (bass), Pete Fromm (kybd) Carol Isaacs (kybd), and Chester Kamen (gtr) who is the brother of pop singer Nick Kamen.

 Uropa Lula toured with Big Country in June 1983.

 Arista Records released two singles by the group: